 My friends at InsideTracker also hooked me up with blood testing prior to and after my 30-day detox.
 Given the high doses of niacin and other vitamins, I had concerns about putting extra stress on my liver.
 But my testing showed that my liver markers actually improved.

 Niacin has been shown to help raise HDL (good) cholesterol, and mine did, in fact, go up 20%.
 My vitamin B12 was extremely elevated, but this was due to the huge amount I was supplementing.
 Testosterone increased, as did red blood cells.

 Strength and Endurance

 The protocol definitely stresses the body, however, as shown by my elevated cortisol.

-I will continue sitting in an IR sauna 3-4 times per week to keep pulling out toxins that I have accumulated and/or are constantly being exposed to.
+I have continued doing 3-4 sauna sessions per week to keep pulling out toxins that I have accumulated and/or are constantly being exposed to.
 I also plan on repeating this detox protocol for one week each quarter, with possibly one longer (two-week) session once per year.
 In the meantime, I also plan to do more comprehensive testing to check for exposure to other toxins such as pesticides, plastics, etc.

 Sauna Therapy Detox with Niacin Facebook Group.
 If you are interested in exploring this type of program, the best place to start is by joining (and reading everything in the Resources section) of this Facebook group.
 You should also watch the intro video.
 The person who runs the group offers a complete protocol “kit.”
 While you could probably hunt down all of the supplements yourself to save some money, he’s already spent hours doing the legwork/research and everything arrives in a convenient package along with detailed instructions.